New Year Makes for New Marketing OpportunitiesSubscribe to Insights

 This year is sure to bring lots of fun and innovative things in the marketing and advertising world.
 As in 2009, the technology and gadgets out there will surely drive the marketing dollars and efforts toward new and unique ways of reaching the masses with our branding messages.
 In blogs past, we’ve reviewed how Apple is working on a patent for a device/software that forces consumers to interact with ads, but what other unique gadgets and gizmos are on the horizon?

 - Boxee Box — This little device is really going to be amazing, if it does what it says it does.
 So, a little black box smaller than a coke can will serve as a tool to bring all your media together in one place on your television screen.
 There are multiple inputs that allow you to download pictures, hook up your computer(s), etc. to give you the ultimate media experience.
 It will even show your Twitter and Facebook feeds with links from your friends.
 Sounds a lot like just surfing the internet, no?
-NO. As you can see in the demo below, this gadget does more than just make a pretty face for your media storage.
+NO. This gadget does more than just make a pretty face for your media storage.
 Say you want to watch an episode of your favorite TV show online.
 All you do is search for the show by name and it provides the feed from anywhere online.
 So much easier than checking twelve different network websites for all your online viewing pleasure.